 LEADS is a program housed in the Department of Medicine that puts community service front and center.
 LEADS runs programs for students and residents focused on developing skills in leadership and advocacy through experiential curricula and service learning.
 LEADS students work in partnership with community agencies over the summer for eight weeks on intensive projects that meet the needs of underserved populations.
-In eight years, LEADS students have completed over 40 projects improving health of Coloradans.
+In 12 years, LEADS students have completed almost 90 projects improving the health of Coloradans.

 Nationally, our faculty play key roles in political and social advocacy, working to improve the healthcare of all Americans.
 They are leaders in leadership, training students and other physicians in the skills of advocacy and policy and working to bring together the expertise of clinicians and the wisdom of communities to improve the conditions that lead to health.
 Internationally, faculty from the Department of Medicine are involved in research and in developing clinical and educational projects that support health in under-resourced countries as well as refugee and immigrant populations here in the United States.

 Read more about how the School of Medicine, including the Department of Medicine, gives back to the community.

 The Department of Medicine encourages residents to train and practice medicine in remote communities.

 Lilia Cervantes, 2015 Department of Medicine 'Rising Star'

 Since joining CU in 2008, Dr. Cervantes has dedicated her career to

 increasing diversity in the physician workforce, as well as health